HesamoddinHosseini/Student-engagement/README.md

 Whether it be classrooms in Schools or an Ed-Tech platform, keeping the students engaged & connected is a common pain point which they all face.
 Hence, Student Engagement is one of the pain points we are trying to solve.

+# Student Engagement

+Student engagement plays a crucial role in education and benefits students, the college, and education partners.
+It empowers students with the ability to acquire and practice the necessary skills to build a successful future.
+Helps in building better relationships with other students, staff, and faculty and helps the students understand governance within the institution’s education system.
+As a result, it improves student personality and enhances their skills that are necessary for driving change.